stfc/cvmfs-stratum-uploader/README.md

 ### VirtualEnv

 1. Create new `VirtualEnv` for the project.
 You can choose any location from which `httpd` can read from.
-Add `--system-site-packages` option if using PostgreSQL.

     ```bash
     virtualenv /opt/venv/uploader